Clari3D logo

 * Followed by another item

-And Markdown is especially powerful for tables:
+Markdown is particularly effective for creating tables:

 #### Table exemple